petrj/DVBTTelevizor/README.md

 - recording to internal storage
 - automatic and manual tuning
 - possibility to export/import tuned channels
-- EPG for current/next program (only Latin alphabet support)
+- EPG for current/next program (chinese characters are not supported)
 - possibility to enlarge the font (ideal for tablets and TVs)
-- Android 4.4 and higher for architectures: armeabi, armeabi-v7a, x86, x86_x64, arm64-v8a
+- Android 5.0 and higher for architectures: armeabi, armeabi-v7a, x86, x86_x64, arm64-v8a
 - supporting subtitles
 - supporting teletext
 - remote access from other device